elwood-berry/esbcore-form-builder/README.md

 **WED, JULY 7, 2021**
 1. Display type of input ('text', 'text area', 'checkbox', etc)
-1. Display the charges menu
-1. Confirmation dialog for deleting
 1. Format: Look & Feel - Deletion Confirmation Dialog Window

 **THUR, JULY 8, 2021**
 1. click on the attribute to show dialog.
-1. click on the menu icon to see menu
 1. click on the edit icon to show dialog
 1. Add an expansion panel to the draggable area.